Krish3na/aurora-qa/README.md

 I explored several strategies for building the QA capability:

 1. **TF‑IDF retrieval + heuristics (implemented)**
    The service uses TF‑IDF to surface the most relevant messages and then applies regex/keyword heuristics in `app/qa.py` to extract dates, numbers, or restaurant names.
-It keeps the dependencies minimal, keeps the Docker image small, and still handles the example questions deterministically.
-The downside is that those heuristics rely on matching keywords and patterns, so they need to be expanded for new question types.
+Under the hood, the retriever builds a TF‑IDF index over all member messages, which basically turns each message into a “bag of words” vector and scores how well it matches the question.
+That gives us a small set of highly relevant messages in a few milliseconds, without any external APIs or heavy ML models.
+On top of that, `app/qa.py` runs simple rules: regexes to pull out dates, a small window around “car/cars/vehicle” to count cars, and proper‑noun extraction to guess restaurant names.
+If those patterns don’t fire, it just returns the top supporting message verbatim so the answer is always grounded in a real member message.

 2. **TF‑IDF retrieval + a local slot-filling model**
    Could capture structured elements (dates, numbers) without calling external services.
 This would add model artifacts and require tuning, so I avoided it in favor of straightforward heuristics.